bucs445fall2025/project-touchinggrass/sprints/ch8-sprint/sprint.md

 ### Issues and Risks

 - Some blocks are working for piece collision but does not work for all the pieces which will worked on for this sprint
-- Fixing settings on docker for front end but will be able to resolve this with the help of office hours, documentation and help from team

 ### Team Work Assignments

-Rachel: Further implement tetris piece collision and tetris preview piece box Stella and Luis: Make sure game embedding works on containerized docker website
+Further implement tetris piece collision and tetris preview piece box